Speaking of HealthThe 5 Ws of healthy hands can help you avoid germs, illnessesDecember 07, 2023

-The FDA has approved Paroxetine, an antidepressant, for hot flashes associated with menopause.
-It can be used in women who have contraindications to traditional hormone replacement or who are not keen on using hormonal medications.
-Other nonhormonal medications, such as Gabapentin, Pregabalin and Clondine, have also been used for managing hot flashes.
+The FDA has approved paroxetine, an antidepressant, for hot flashes associated with menopause.
+It can be used in women who have contraindications to traditional hormone replacement or who do not want to use hormonal medications.
+Other nonhormonal medications, such as gabapentin, pregabalin and clonidine, also have been used to manage hot flashes.

 Do natural remedies help with menopausal symptoms?

-Phytoestrogens, such as soybeans, herbal remedies (St. John's wort, black cohosh, ginseng, etc.) and vitamins, have been proposed to help with menopausal symptoms.
-In the U.S., none of these complementary medicines have been FDA approved for the use in menopause.
-Most existing studies have not shown that these have had much benefit over placebo in helping with menopausal symptoms.
-A Chinese herb called dang hui has shown some benefit for mild hot flashes.
-There also was marginal reduction in hot flashes (one less hot flash a day) with vitamin E supplementation (800 IU/day).
+Phytoestrogens, such as soybeans, herbal remedies, including St. John's wort, black cohosh, ginseng and vitamins, have been proposed to help with menopausal symptoms.
+In the U.S., none of these complementary medicines have been approved by the FDA for the use in menopause.
+Most studies have not shown that these have had much benefit over placebo in helping with menopausal symptoms.

-Yes.
-Exercise, avoidance of caffeine and alcohol, a well-balanced diet, dressing in layers, maintaining a low temperature in your surroundings and consuming cool drinks can help reduce the severity of your symptoms.
+Exercise, avoidance of caffeine and alcohol, a well-balanced diet, dressing in layers, maintaining a low temperature in your surroundings and consuming cool drinks can reduce the severity of your symptoms.